radlinskii/junior-interpreter/README.md

 operators: `==`, `!=`, `>=`, `<=`, `>`, `<`

 They evaluate and return logical value of expression they represent.
-> Note that as for now they also support primitive types (booleans, integers, strings) as their operands.
+> Note that as for now they only support primitive types (booleans, integers, strings) as their operands.

 ###### Mathematical: